 So what does it look like.

-I was low to the sand which was rising slightly between the Dotterel and myself resulting in nothing being pin sharp.
+I was low to the sand which was rising slightly between the Dotterel and myself resulting in nothing being in perfect focus.

 A long range shot.

 The Kingston Flyer out of Queenstown on a hot summer morning.